Western Australian Consolidated Acts

 (5) Notwithstanding that any Crown land to which this subsection refers may be marked out as or be included in a mining tenement, a mining tenement or Miner’s Right does not entitle the holder thereof to prospect or fossick on, explore, or mine on or under, or otherwise interfere with, any Crown land that is —

-(a) for the time being under crop, or which is situated within 100 metres thereof;
+(a) for the time being under crop, or which is situated within 100 m thereof; or

-(b) used as or situated within 100 metres of a yard, stockyard, garden, cultivated field, orchard, vineyard, plantation, airstrip or airfield;
+(b) used as or situated within 100 m of a yard, stockyard, garden, cultivated field, orchard, vineyard, plantation, airstrip or airfield; or

-(c) situated within 100 metres of any land that is in actual occupation and on which a house or other substantial building is erected;
+(c) situated within 100 m of any land that is in actual occupation and on which a house or other substantial building is erected; or

-(d) the site of or situated within 100 metres of any cemetery or burial ground;
+(d) the site of or situated within 100 m of any cemetery or burial ground; or

 or

-(g) 400 metres of any Crown land that is the site of any water works, race, dam, well or bore,
+(g) 400 m of any Crown land that is the site of any water works, race, dam, well or bore,

 in order to gain access to other land (not being Crown land referred to in paragraph (f) or (g)), for the purpose of prospecting or fossicking on, exploring, mining on or under, or marking out that other land but a warden shall not give a direction under paragraph (ea) unless he is satisfied that the land is bona fide required for mining purposes and he is satisfied that compensation in accordance with section 123 for all loss or damage suffered or likely to be suffered by an owner or occupier of the land has been agreed upon or otherwise determined, or is assessed and settled in accordance with this Act.